 The tools you need may vary depending on cost, wall type, and location.
 However, some tools are necessary.
 These tools are:

 - Drywall Saw – This will be used to cut building features and materials during wiring works.

 - Fish Tape – This instrument is used to pull electrical wires through conduits.

-- Label Marker – You’ll need a marker to make marks and points on where to cut, or pass a wire through.
+- Label Marker – You’ll need a marker to make marks and point where to cut or pass a wire.

 - Paddle Bit – These are used to drill diameter holes into woods.
 They use motion and their blade tips to make this effect.

 - Stud Finder – This is used to find framing studs behind the final wall layer (particularly drywall).

 - Patch Panel – Patch panel is used to organize cables in a safe form.
 It allows flexibility so the wires can be easily passed into the house.